Lego The Incredibles

 Lego The Incredibles is a 2018 action-adventure game developed by TT Fusion and published by Warner Bros.
 Interactive Entertainment.
-The game is based on the films The Incredibles (2004) and Incredibles 2 (2018).
-It was released on 15 June 2018 in North America and on 13 July in Europe on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+Based on the Pixar franchise of the same name, it was released on 15 June 2018 in North America, 29 June in Australasia, 13 July in Europe, and 2 August in Japan on Nintendo Switch, PlayStation 4, Windows and Xbox One.

 A macOS version of the game was developed and published by Feral Interactive on 21 November.